mjspriggs/overview/ha-considerations.md

 :   This third level up uses an {{site.data.keyword.IBM_notm}} multizone region (MZR) to provide connections from two independent power vendors, redundant connections to two different network PoPs, and three independent data centers that are spread across a metro area where the customer can lease facilities for three instances of their system, with a target uptime of 99.99% availability, with no exclusions for planned outages.

 Global redundancy
-:   For customers who want a global presence or the highest levels of availability, {{site.data.keyword.IBM_notm}} public cloud offers global redundancy, using two (or more commonly three) MZRs in different geographies, with a target uptime of 99.995% uptime, and no exclusions for planed outages. {{site.data.keyword.IBM_notm}} public cloud customers seem to find that this range of options allows them to match their business needs to their wanted availability in an effective way.
+:   For customers who want a global presence or the highest levels of availability, {{site.data.keyword.IBM_notm}} public cloud offers global redundancy, using two (or more commonly three) MZRs in different geographies, with a target uptime of 99.995% uptime, and no exclusions for planed outages. {{site.data.keyword.IBM_notm}} public cloud customers seem to find this range of options allow them to match their business needs to their desired availability in an effective way.